mpolacek/goo/cxx-in-gcc12.md

 given that `auto` deduction is performed in terms of function template argument deduction, so the array decays to a pointer.

-### `std::move`/`std::forward` folding
+### Folding of trivial functions

 A well-formed call to `std::move`/`std::forward` is equivalent to a cast, but the former being a function call means the compiler generates debug info, which persists even after the call gets inlined, for an operation that's never interesting to debug.
-Therefore, GCC 12 elides calls to `std::move`/`std::forward` and other cast-like functions into simple casts as part of the front end's general expression folding routine.
+Therefore, GCC 12 elides calls to certain trivial inline functions such as `std::move`, `std::forward`, `std::addressof`, and `std::as_const` into simple casts as part of the front end's general expression folding routine.
 As a result, the debug info produced by GCC may now be up to 10% smaller while improving GCC's compile time and memory usage.
 This new behavior is controlled by a new flag called `-ffold-simple-inlines`.

 ### DR2374, Overly permissive specification of `enum` direct-list-initialization